NCEAS/metacatui/docs/README.md

 ### A note on Ruby versions

-The ruby version required to build the site is specified in the `.ruby-version` file.
+The ruby version required to build the site is specified in the `docs/.ruby-version` file.
 Ensure you have the correct version or a compatible version installed.
 You may need to use a Ruby version manager like `rbenv` to install and manage multiple versions of Ruby on your system.

 For example, to install and use Ruby 3.1.x with `rbenv`: